 Net Income.
-The decrease of \$48.8 million in net income between the comparable three month periods of November 30, 2006 and 2005 is a result of many different factors as discussed in greater detail in the discussion of Operating Results by Segment that follows.
+The decrease of \$8.6 million in net income between the comparable three month periods of November 30, 2006 and 2005 is a result of many different factors as discussed in greater detail in the discussion of Parent Company Results above and Operating Results by Segment below.